lightpack/docs/auth-configuration.md

 ## login.url

 This key represents the **login** page url for session-cookie based authentication.
 This is the page where the client is redirected after successful login.

+## logout.url

+This key represents the **logout** url for session-cookie based authentication.
+This is the page where the client is redirected after successful logout.